ntuanb/blog/_posts/2018-03-15-abstraction.md

 [The Wrong Abstraction by Sandi Metz](https://www.sandimetz.com/blog/2016/1/20/the-wrong-abstraction).

+### Problem At Hand

 Solving the problem should be the main priority.

-Sometimes it is okay to write 'messy' code, especially when it comes to prototyping, but keep in mind if its done that way, the codebase must be thrown out for a rewrite at some point to properly abstract it into a good structure.
+I believe that sometimes, it is okay to write 'messy' code.
+Especially when it comes to prototyping as this a conceptual phase, where we are testing whether its acheivable.
+But keep in mind if its done this way, the codebase must be thrown out for a rewrite at some point to a proper structure with proper abstraction.

-In addition, a better understanding is formed after the prototyping phase, which can allow better abstraction.
+### Code Duplication

-Code duplication is okay when complexity for a section is higher than it should be.
+Code duplication is okay when complexity for a part of the codebase is higher than it should be.
+This can usually be seen when there are too many conditionals within a block of code.

+In this case, seperating the section that we want to change to seperate blocks is the best approach, because the new section is now scene as a seperate piece of logic.